This concludes our two-part story about the man who changed the way we see horses, which began in Episode 5.

-This concludes our story about Eadweard Muybridge, telling how he and Leland Stanford formed a collaboration that would forever change the world through a match made in technological heaven.
+This episode relates the story about how Eadweard Muybridge and Leland Stanford formed a collaboration that would forever change the world, through a match made in technological heaven.
 The project was conceived, managed, and funded by Stanford, the railroad tycoon and former governor of California who was known to the political cartoonists as "The Octopus."
 The daily work of the project - including obsessive attention to the details of the art and science of it all - was overseen by the temperamental artist-photographer-inventor Muybridge, who was a household name in his own right in the 1870s.

 In this episode, we see the 19th Century to a close, pulling together the many threads from psychology, art, photography, industry, and the curious relationship between the photographer, the robber baron, and the horses.
 To the tune of nearly a million dollars in today's money, these two men worked tirelessly to develop the equipment, the open-air studio, and the process needed to produce the first sequential stop action photographs of an object in motion.